MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 A quantum computer isn't a supercomputer that can do everything faster.
 One of the goals of quantum computing research is to study which problems can be solved by a quantum computer faster than a classical computer and how large the speedup can be.

-Quantum computers do exceptionaly well in problems that require calculation of many possible different combinations.
+Quantum computers do exceptionally well in problems that require calculation of many possible different combinations.
 These type of problems can be found across many areas.

 ### Quantum simulation